LLMs Judge Themselves: A Game-Theoretic Framework for Human-Aligned Evaluation: Dataset Statistics and Selection Criteria

 \section{Dataset Statistics and Selection Criteria}

-To comprehensively evaluate the reasoning capabilities of large language models (LLMs), we adopt a multi-level, multi-dimensional evaluation framework.
+To comprehensively evaluate the reasoning capabilities of LLMs, we adopt a multi-level, multi-dimensional evaluation framework.
 We carefully select three representative benchmark datasets—GSM8K, MMLU, and GPQA—that span tasks of varying difficulty levels and reasoning demands, as summarized in Table~\ref{tab:dataset_statistics}.

 These benchmarks are widely recognized for their effectiveness in probing high-level cognitive capabilities in LLMs, each emphasizing distinct dimensions of reasoning:

 \begin{itemize} \item \textbf{GSM8K}~\cite{DBLP:conf/icml/ChiangZ0ALLZ0JG24} focuses on basic mathematical reasoning.
 We sample 100 elementary-level arithmetic word problems to assess the model's capabilities in computation, basic logic, and semantic understanding.